 Firstly, there are three general types of double edge razors - one-piece (or butterfly), two piece, and three piece design.

-One piece razors have a butterfly style mechanical latch which allows access to removal and installation of a new blade without pulling the entire razor apart.
+One-piece razors have a butterfly style mechanical latch which allows access to the removal and installation of a new blade without pulling the entire razor apart.

-The two piece razors have the handle twist off so that the the top of the cutting head comes away from the base.
+The two-piece razors have the handle twist off so that the top of the cutting head comes away from the base.

 Depending on what style of razor you have changes the method in which you load a razor blade slightly.